alice-gottlieb/grail/README.md

+# GRAIL
+GRAIL (Go Rule enforcement, Anticheat, and Investigation Library) is an AI that learns cheating patterns, marks cheaters, and assists moderators in assessing potential cheaters.

+It is a fork of [Irwin](https://github.com/clarkerubber/irwin), whose readme is below.

+___

 # irwin
-irwin is the AI that learns cheating patterns, marks cheaters, and assists moderators in assessing potential cheaters.

 ![screenshot of Irwin report](https://i.imgur.com/UcVlDK3.png)